Montjovet: History

-The parish has a long history, and was mentioned as being under the control of the Bishop of Aosta in Pope Alexander III's ecclesia sancti Eusebii de Plubeio of 20 April 1176.
+The parish of Montjovet was mentioned as being under the control of the Bishop of Aosta in Pope Alexander III's ecclesia sancti Eusebii de Plubeio of 20 April 1176.
 In the 13th century, a massive landslide altered a lot of the terrain in the commune, destroying the original parish church.
-The seat of the parish was at Borso for a period, and it was originally administered by diocesan priests.
 It was ceded in 1433 to the provost of Saint-Gilles of Verrès, which it remained under until the mid 18th century when it was returned to Borso.
-For a period, the Challant family of nobles had the right to appoint the parish priest at the Parrocchia della Natività della Vergine Maria church.

-Geography

-Part of the Evançon Mountain Community in the lower Aosta Valley, it is strategically placed between France and Switzerland.
-Montjovet has the largest number of villages of any commune in the valley, with 50.
-It covers an area of 18.7 square kilometers, with numerous plains and hills, including the 370 metre hill Plout on the border with Verrès, up to the highest point, Mont Lyan, at 2174 metres.